In hindsight, shouting “Yee haa!” at the top of her voice probably wasn’t one of Jack’s better ideas…

 Poppy was surprisingly aware of what needed to be done as without asking, she manoeuvred herself and Buttons around and we headed back down the path.

-“No but my bloody head is killing me!” said Phoebe, crossly.
+“No but my bloody head is killing me!” said Jhara, crossly.

 “Oh thank God for that!”
 I said.
 “What happened?”

-Unfortunately, when Jack called out “Yee haa!”, Buttons jumped into the air, the new saddle slipped sideways, because the girth wasn’t tight enough, and Phoebe flew off head-first into the tree.
+Unfortunately, when Jack called out “Yee haa!”, Buttons jumped into the air, the new saddle slipped sideways, because the girth wasn’t tight enough, and Jhara flew off head-first into the tree.

 Alex hurled herself off Jenny.
 “I’ll make a cooling compress with some docks!” she said.